 Beam in a Guest Reader

 With free video conferencing technology like Google Hangouts and Skype, it’s easy to bring a parent, librarian, or author to your classroom.
-These virtual visitors can read a book to your students and hold each page up to the screen as they bring the story to life.
+These virtual visitors can read a book to your students.
+They could hold each page up to the screen as they bring the story to life.
 Beaming in a guest reader is a great option to energize your read-aloud and get students excited about a special reading event.

 Making sure that all students in your class can see the words and illustration on each page of a read-aloud can be a challenge for teachers in rooms of any size.
 We’re often used to leading a read-aloud with students sitting on a rug and the teacher sitting at the front of the classroom.
-If your classroom has a projector connected to a document camera, hold your read-aloud book so it is displayed on the big screen.
+If your classroom has a projector and a document camera, hold your read-aloud book so students can see it on the big screen.
 This will make it easy for all students to follow along with the text and illustrations on the page.

 Set Up an Online Exit Slip